Does this sound familiar?

 • Nurtured by Art & Nature

 Susan is a nature photographer who infuses instruction with images and metaphors from the natural world.
-Her unique blend of photography, mindful awareness, nature-inspired stories, and poetry supports presence, awakening, and well-being.
+Her weaving of photography, mindful awareness, nature-inspired stories, and poetry supports presence, awakening, and well-being.

 Student Testimonials